phalcon/blog/_posts/2013-06-18-phalcon-1-2-beta-1-released.md

 ### Use `Phalcon\Tag` as Service

-`Phalcon\Tag` is now a service in `DI\FactoryDefault`​.
+`Phalcon\Tag` is now a service in `DI\FactoryDefault`.
 So instead of doing this:

 ```php
 Phalcon\Tag::setDefault('name', $robot->name);
 ```

-You can ​do one better and write:
+You can do one better and write:

 ```php
 $this->tag->setDefault('name', $robot->name);
 ```

-From now both syntax's are supported, but in further releases, the former will be deprecated. ​ There will be ample time for developers to migrate their applications to the new format.
-Using `Phalcon\Tag` as a service allow​s the developer to extend the component without affecting application stability.
+From now both syntax's are supported, but in further releases, the former will be deprecated.
+There will be ample time for developers to migrate their applications to the new format.
+Using `Phalcon\Tag` as a service allows the developer to extend the component without affecting application stability.

 ### Macros in Volt
 Initial support for macros in Volt is implemented in this version: